"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 Concealing the original Needle and his theft of it …and concealing the embarrassing geometric truth of relative 1/4 pi that repeatedly appeared as a spectre between 1776 and 1782 …is what Laplace apparently killed for.

 It did not bury the problem however.
 The “random universal gravitational mean” is geometrically immutable.
 Its truth is set forever at relative 1/4 pi, relative to a field or circle or game's pi-angle (or diameter).
 It is a statement of relative geometric probability with a tendency to form a mathematical average that is an inevitable geometric probability that demolishes quadrature.
-Otherwise, the game is either not fair or the possibilities are not equal and require a Bayesian adjustment.
+If the universal random average is not relative 1/4 pi, the game is either not fair or the possibilities are not equal and require a Bayesian adjustment.

 To avoid the universal gravitational geometry of the Needle, Laplace used algebra and the fractions of “analytical geometry” to try and come to the same point of geometric probability as the Needle.
 This is what he was brought into the Academy to do.
 However, after the debate and the Terror, his mathematics were no longer geometry that reflected the randomness of gravity.
 His mathematics were, inevitably, just the algebra of perception that reflected the algebra of a perceived “game.”
 His unit of measure was arbitrary.
 That is quadrature.
 It is anything other than the original Needle’s geometric probability of relative 1/4 pi.